-Engagement with stakeholders IHACPA will engage stakeholders through public consultation, public forums and will conduct industry briefings.
+Engagement with stakeholders IHACPA are engaging stakeholders through public consultation, public forums and conducted an industry briefing in April 2024.

-Pilot exercise to test the proposed ACS 0004 Diagnosis cluster identifier (DCID) IHACPA will conduct a pilot exercise in early 2024 to test the proposed classification guidelines.
+Pilot exercise IHACPA conducted a pilot exercise in March 2024 to test the proposed classification guidelines and assist with refinement of ACS 0004 Diagnosis cluster identifier (DCID).